|Bargrave of Bifrons and Eastry|

 Can you help?

-- Can anyone provide a view of the entrance front of the Jacobean Bifrons Place, or any internal photographs of the Georgian and Victorian house there?
+- Can anyone provide any internal photographs of the Georgian and Victorian house at Bifrons?

 - I refer above to an 18th century engraving of Eastry Court which I have not, in fact, been able to find.
 Can anyone supply me with an image of this view?